 Tristan Harris of Time Well Spent is an ex-Google Design Ethicist and an expert on how technology hijacks our psychological vulnerabilities.
 He’s on a mission to help align technology with our humanity and improve the quality of our lives.
-Harris believes that instead of letting our phones rule our days and how we live, we can organize them to make them people-centric.
+Harris believes that instead of letting them rule your days, we can organize your phone to make it people-centric.

 Watch as he shares some things you can do now to unhijack your mind by reorganizing your phone.

 Harris isn’t saying we need to give up social media and our beloved apps.
-Even though I’m too busy to use social media, I can see value in almost all them: Facebook keeps me connected to friends and family on the east coast and around the world.
-Instagram is a photographer’s dream–I love seeing photos from Reese Witherspoon, yogi Lauren Williams @laurenj.williams and to see how my dear friend Jo’s kids are growing up.
-I use Pinterest to save all sorts of design and style inspiration and spend waaaay too much time on YouTube watching (what else?) home makeovers or trying to make sense of my natural hair.
-I also love music videos and TedTalks!
-Twitter is not a favorite because there’s too much political noise over there and LinkedIn has lost meaning for me since I left the corporate world but I keep it.
-I also use quite a few apps for dictating, video conferencing, etc., and don’t plan to give them up.
+Even though I’m too busy to use social media, I can see value in almost all of the popular apps: Facebook keeps me connected to friends and family on the east coast and around the world.
+Instagram is a photographer’s dream.
+I love Reese Witherspoon’s IG feed and yogi Lauren Williams (@laurenj.williams)’s too.
+And I love seeing how my dear friend Jo’s kids are growing up.
+I use Pinterest to save all sorts of design and style boards and spend waaaay too much time on YouTube watching (what else?) home makeovers or I’m trying to make sense of my natural hair.
+Twitter is not a favorite because there’s too much political noise over there, but I can see it’s value for some people and brands.
+Snapchat is like candy.
+There are quite a few apps that I use all the time that I’m not giving up any time soon.

 He is trying to make us aware that these dings and alerts on our phones are designed to be addictive.
 As with any addiction, they take away from, instead of enhancing our lives.
 And as with any addiction, once we’re hooked we still believe the initial benefit we got from our “drug” is still there.